konveyor/tackle2-hub/docs/addon-guide.md

 ### Go Binding

 The addon is expected to integrate with the Hub inventory using the Hub REST API.
-The secret includes an auth token.
-For convenience, the Hub (package)provides a `Go` [binding](https://github.com/konveyor/tackle2-hub/tree/main/docs/binding.txt) simplifies integration.
+For convenience, the Hub (package)provides a `Go` [binding](https://github.com/konveyor/tackle2-hub/tree/main/docs/binding.txt) that simplifies integration.

 #### Run API.